guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

 # In the end, did it pay off?

-I still remember telling my wife that it probably was the worst decision I ever made.
+I still remember 2020 March: Me seated in my Kitchen table crying with my wife telling her **it was the worst idea I ever had**.
+I was doing terrible and got bad results so far.
+It was just a matter of time to get fired, **I've lost all faith that I could ever become a leader**.

+What I was thinking?
 Leaving a good company to venture myself doing something totally different?
+And for what?
+For boredom?

+Turns out although I initially failed, **I was able to learn and grow fast**.
+All my previous mistakes got so clear to me, every bad decision seemed easy to solve and as a result of that I started delivering everything in time and got promoted to repeat the recipe with a whole new team.

+Yes, instead of getting fired I improved and got promoted.
+Sometimes fear is the best urge to be humble and grow.

+The incredible pain of failing made me learn tons of things by experience (which worths more than books and articles on leadership because you live and feel every decision consequence).

+It made me understand that (sometimes) **boredom is the signal you're done with learning in the current position you are.
+It means you desire some good fight.** Thus you should follow that urge.

+Worth saying that without my wife and God to support me emotionally and without my CTO to support me at my work - I would have failed for good.
+Be surrounded by people who support your growth and by who wants you to strive for growth.

-Turns out that although I initially failed, my CTO allowed me to **recognize all my mistakes and grow** which made me succeed as a leader in the following months and delivering 3 projects with a team of 3 developers and then 1 developer.
+So **I don't regret it at all**.
+I chose the best place to start and to fail because my CTO allowed me to **try, learn and recognize all my mistakes** which made me succeed as a leader in the following months and delivering 3 projects with 2 teams of around three developers each. **Always work with people you respect and that are better than you**